Black Friday (Tom Odell song)

 "Black Friday" is a song by British singer-songwriter Tom Odell.
 It was released on 22 September 2023 as the lead single from his sixth studio album of the same title.

 Upon release, the song earned attention after receiving momentum through viral popularity on TikTok, which helped the song to gain major success.
-In 2024, it was remixed by Belgian producer Lost Frequencies under the title "Black Friday (Pretty Like the Sun)", achieving futher commercial success globally.
+In 2024, it was remixed by Belgian producer Lost Frequencies under the title "Black Friday (Pretty Like the Sun)", achieving further commercial success globally.

 Background and release

 "Black Friday" was written by Tom Odell, Laurie Blundell, and Max Clilverd.
 The track was produced by Odell and Cityfall.
 The song appears as the second track on Black Friday.
 In the single's press release, Odell said of the track:

 “I wrote this song on my birthday last year, which happened to be the day before ‘Black Friday.’
 The song is inspired by my admiration and love for the people in my life, but also my proclivity to be unkind to myself.
 It’s a love song, I think, and I’m very proud of it, and I hope people like it.”